Open Money Stack API

 ### Customers

 Customers represent the end users in your application.
-Each customer owns one or more wallets, and can be associated with deposit addresses and virtual accounts (early access).
+Each customer owns one or more wallets, and can hold deposit addresses, virtual accounts, counterparties, and external accounts.
 Customers are assigned endorsements that determine which features and financial operations they can access.
 Endorsements include `basic` (standard operations), `cryptoCustody` (crypto custody and advanced features), and `usd` (USD stablecoin operations).

 ### Assets and Networks